Dunn ensures safe drinking water through new treatment plant

 There is on-site finished water storage at the WTP in two clearwells of 1.0 MGD and 3.0 MGD capacity.

-The current plant was originally constructed in the 1960s but has since been upgraded and expanded to provide water for an increasing population over time.
-The plant has reached the end of its expected service life and action is required to replace the City’s potable water supply production capability.
+The current plant was originally constructed in the 1960s.
+However, it has since been upgraded and expanded to provide water for an increasing population over time.
+The plant has reached the end of its expected service life.
+Therefore, action is required to replace the City’s potable water supply production capability.
 In addition, the City has become aware that additional potable water is required for surrounding communities to sustain their growth.
 It is not fully understood to what extent communities need or are willing to share in the cost for these water resources.

 Dunn is positioned to be a regional provider due to its ability to from the Cape Fear River.
-WithersRavenel has been assisting the Town with identifying sites and evaluating the sites to determine feasibility, including analysis of conveyance requirements for those respective locations.
-We also helped identify appropriate funding mechanisms to help pay for the plant—including USDA—and conceptual planning for the new plant.
+WithersRavenel has been assisting the Town with identifying sites and evaluating the sites to determine feasibility.
+This process includes analysis of conveyance requirements for those respective locations.
+We also helped identify appropriate funding mechanisms to help pay for the plant—including USDA.
+Additionally, we helped develop conceptual planning for the new plant.

 WithersRavenel provided a range of project management, site evaluation, engineering, stakeholder coordination with regional communities, and grant/loan funding services.

-Most recently, we have teamed with a partner to relocate the raw water intake electrical controls and replace a 24″ raw water line as part of a BRIC (Building Resiliency Infrastructure and Communities) application.
+Most recently, we have teamed with a partner to relocate the raw water intake electrical controls and replace a 24″ raw water line.
+This was done as part of a BRIC (Building Resiliency Infrastructure and Communities) application.
 This was done as part of the risk and resilience funding stream.